Antoine-Marin-Git/Trajectory_determination_and_Objet_tracking/README.md

 # Coordinates Frames, Orbital Elements, Position and Velocity Determination

-A satellite's orbite, around the Earth for instance, is described by 6 orbital elements that qualify in an unambiguous way its orbit, as shown Fig. 2.
+A satellite's orbite, around the Earth for instance, is described by 6 orbital elements that qualify it an unambiguous way, as shown Fig. 2.

 ![alt text](Graphics/Orbit_Elem.PNG)